 Because flashcards usually don’t contain much detail, make sure you practise past exam questions so you develop the detailed knowledge, skills and techniques you’ll be assessed on.

 9. Create mindmaps

 Mindmaps help you see how a particular topic is made up of different parts.
-They are usually in the form of spider diagrams but can be more complex with several branches and sub-branches.
+They're usually in spider diagrams but can be more complex with several branches and sub-branches.
 Visual learners often find mindmaps really helpful.

-floofyjoonie says: "Use these for case studies incorporating what, where, when, why and how etc into them.
-Don't be overly detailed with them.
-If you cram lots of small writing onto them, you won't be able to revise efficiently."
+floofyjoonie says: "Use these for case studies incorporating what, where, when, why and how into them.
+Don't be overly detailed with them - if you cram lots of small writing onto them, you won't be able to revise efficiently."